-4. It is advised that pupils have a spare inhaler in school.
+It is advised to have a spare inhaler in school.
 Spare inhalers may be required in the event that the first inhaler runs out is lost or forgotten.
 Inhalers must be clearly labelled with your child's name and must be replaced before they reach their expiry date.
-The school will also keep a salbutamol inhaler for emergency use.
+The school will also keep an emergency salbutamol inhaler for emergency use.